Vivien-Chambe/Product_Configurator_Flutter/README.md

 # Product_Configurator_Flutter
 A demo app to learn Flutter usage, it displays differents products and let you configure it by choosing components.
+It's working for Windows, as a web app, IOS and Android but I need to update the release versions for the 3 last ones.

 ### USe the application :
 For Windows :